 The alternative is to send your children to international schools in Germany.
-Tuition fees are substantially more expensive although vary in relation to the prestige of the institution and the grade level of schooling.
+Unfortunately, tuition fees are substantially more expensive, although they vary according to the institution’s prestige and the grade level of schooling.

 Average costs start around €16,000 and increase upwards of €20,000 a year for comprehensive schools (30 to 50% less for junior school).
 Bilingual schools cost between €500–€600 a month.

 Germany boasts an excellent childcare system, with certain cities offering daycare subsidies (more so in former East Germany, although it is becoming more common in the west).